Shintō Practice Today

 The Emperor was still subject to the recommendations of a council controlled by the military.
 The military controlled the council, the council advised the Emperor, and the Emperor was divine.
 Military factions now had a strong influence over national rule.

 Emperor Taishō (birth name: Yoshihito) had neurological problems.
 He succeeded to the throne in 1912 but was kept out of public view as much as possible.
-By 1919 no longer carried out any official duties, and Hirohito was named Prince Regent and took over some of the official duties.
-In December 1926, Hirohito became Emperor.
+By 1919 he no longer carried out any official duties.
+Hirohito was named Prince Regent in 1921, and took over some of the official duties.
+In December 1926, Taishō died and Hirohito became Emperor.

 The military's increasing influence over the government through the 1920s and 1930s led first to Japan's occupation of multiple Chinese territories, then the Second Sino-Japanese War which started in July 1937, and then expanded into World War II.